software-students-fall2023/2-web-app-exercise-team1-pt-2/README.md

 - Flask
 - Pymongo
 - Dotenv

-Install these using pip if you have not
+If you have not installed any of these:

+- in your temrinal type pip3 install -r requirements.txt

+Next:
-Next, add an .env file similar to the [.env_example.txt](.env_example.txt) file to your local repository Finally, run app.py
+- add .env file to your local repository similar to [.env_example.txt](.env_example.txt)

+Finally:
+- navigate to app.py and run app.py